noluyorAbi/quartzDeployment/content/index.md

 |                | [[BaySta]]                                              | planned |
 | **Semester**   | [[3.Semester]]                                          | done    |
 |                | [[4.Semester]]                                          | active  |

+# ℹ️ About This Site

+This website serves as a centralized archive, offering you structured access to a wealth of study materials that I’ve gathered and written in the language of the module (mostly German).
+It’s designed to provide a clear, organized, and comprehensive resource for anyone interested in the intricacies of computer science, as seen through my personal academic lens. **All of these are my personal university notes I took during the semester**.
+If necessary, the website can be translated into any required language using a browser’s built-in translator.

+# 💬 Comments

+- Each chapter ends with a comment section for open, [[Comment Policy|respectful discussions]].
+- Readers are encouraged to share thoughts, feedback, and questions to enhance the content and community.
+- **If you notice any errors, whether code-wise or content-wise, please comment to inform me**.
+- **Guest commenting:**
+  - Click `Name` next to the Google icon.
+  - Click `I'd rather post as a guest` to comment without an account.
+  - Use a guest name and a gibberish email (e.g., `abc@def.com`) for posting.
+- Image upload function available for sharing complex equations, diagrams, and visual aids.

+<a href="#guestbook">Leave a comment on the Guestbook!</a>

 # 🔄 Website Update Graph